About the Committees

 Best Practices Work Group

-Create disease management best practices to be shown on the website, including best practices in billing and coding.
-This would include collaboration with Quality Improvement partners.
+Creates disease management best practices to be shown on the website, including best practices in billing and coding.
+Collaborates with quality improvement partners.

 Data Collection/Change Management Work Group

 Evaluates industry data to identify trends that could affect the future of home care and hospice.